ELEMENTS & COMPOUNDS

 Note that the subscript represents atomic number, Z and the superscript indicates mass number, A = #protons + #neutrons.

-Thus an element may be either a pure substance consisting of atoms of same isotope or a mixture of different isotopes.
+Thus an element may be either a pure substance consisting of atoms of same isotope or a mixture of different isotopes (with same atomic number).
 It is not possible to find an element in the nature in its pure form since every element is associated with at least two isotopes.

 It is also strictly not true to say that an element contains identical atoms due to above reasons.